adriano-fantinelli/rest-assured/README.md

 # 🌐 REST-assured 🌐
 Test automation project using REST-assured for Back-end tests.
-We are going to use the API http://fakerestapi.azurewebsites.net/swagger/ui/index#/ to our tests.
+We are going to use the fake API https://fakerestapi.azurewebsites.net/index.html to our tests.
+It is a fake API, but simulates a real test.

 ## 💻 Technologies 💻